xor-bits/overpeek-engine/README.md

 ## Demo images
 #### tests/guis
 - Simple gui demo
-- List Widget is under developement so the quad is not animated
+- List Widget is under developement so the cube is not animated

 ![guis](/.github/tests/guis.png)